foldda/rda/RDA-Background-Overview.md

 <img src="docs/image/rda_logo.png" align="right" height="128">

-Recursive Delimited Array (RDA) is a **schema-less plain-text data format** designed for **data exchange late-binding**.
+Recursive Delimited Array (RDA) is a plain-text format designed for **schema-less data exchange**.

 Unlike XML or JSON, which require sender and receiver to agree on a shared schema, RDA allows applications to exchange structured data without depending on a fixed data model.
 This makes systems easier to evolve independently while remaining interoperable.

-> **Data exchange late-binding** means the structure of exchanged data does not need to be agreed upon before transmission.
-Instead, the sender and receiver interpret the data only when they consume it.
+> _Self-binding_ means a data object decides how to map its own fields to and from the RDA container, instead of relying on an external schema or code generator.
+It allows the sender and receiver to interpret the data only when they consume it.

 ---